Toloka/docs/en/guide/concepts/remember-values.md

   #### Examples

   - The Toloker completes pool A, where the field value is set to N = 10.
-Toloka calculates their skill in the pool using the last 10 responses to control tasks.
+Toloka calculates their skill in the pool using the last 10 control task responses.

   - Then the Toloker goes to pool B, where the field in the same rule is not filled in.
 Toloka forgets the history of the Toloker's responses in pool A and starts calculating their skill only within pool B.

   - Then the Toloker goes to pool C, where the field value is set to N = 20.
-Toloka forgets about pool B but remembers the Toloker's responses in pool A and continues to calculate their skill using the last 20 task suite responses to control tasks.
+Toloka forgets about pool B but remembers the Toloker's responses in pool A and continues to calculate their skill using the last 20 control task responses.

   {% cut "Example 1 with skill setting" %}